solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_10_Connect_Query_Java_IntelliJ.md

 ### Prerequisites

 Please complete the instructions in the [Connect and query Azure Database for MySQL using MySQL Workbench] document.
-Utilize version 8.0.26 as you complete the guide to ensure compatibility with Single Server.
+When completeing the guide samples, utilize version 8.0.26 to ensure compatibility with Single Server.

-Optionally, download Postman, a popular http testing application.
-If you are more comfortable with another utility, such as `curl`, feel free to use it instead.
+Optionally, download Postman or utillize `curl`, two popular http testing tools.

 ### IntelliJ setup